gantner-nv/Rebus.Idempotency/Rebus.Idempotency.MySql/readme.md

 ## Version 2.2.2

-* Removed obsoleted stuffs from previous version 2.2.1
+* Removed fallback for deserialization to HashSet for older messages

 ## Version 2.2.1